epics-docs/epics-docs/build-system/specifications.md

 ├── ...
 ```

-where configure is a directory containing build configuration files and
+where `configure` is a directory containing build configuration files and
-a Makefile, where dir1, dir2, ... are user created subdirectory trees
+a `Makefile`, where `dir1, dir2,` ... are user created subdirectory trees
 with Makefiles and source files to be built.
 Because the build rules
 allow make commands like `make install.vxWorks-68040`, subdirectory
 names within a `<top>` directory structure may not contain a period